Thālelo, a soothing lullaby that gently lulls your little one to sleep.

-Vandita Rajesh has a degree in Human Development and Family Studies from the Nirmala Niketan College of Home Science and Texas Tech University.
+Vandita has a degree in Human Development and Family Studies from the Nirmala Niketan College of Home Science and Texas Tech University.
 She graduated with a Ph.D in Public Health from the University of Texas, School of Public Health.
 She has authored many scientific articles on health and child development and continues to write and educate families.